 Aside from a few isolated sets of stairs leading up into the foliage, there were no other signs of human habitation.
 It hit me then, how far away I was from home.
 If something happened to the guide, I'd have no idea how to find my way back.
 Doubt and fear eddied through my head and my stomach roiled like the river.

 As we arrived at the lodge's dock, dozens of tiny monkeys chattered in greeting as they leapt from tree to tree high above our heads.
-They followed our path from overhead and continued their animated commentary all the way to the main lodge structure, a thatch-roofed lodge raised on stilts.
+They followed our path from overhead and continued their animated commentary all the way to the main lodge.

 A smiling waiter greeted us with a tray of Coca-Colas, chilled bottles beaded with perspiration.
 I held one up to my forehead as I'd done many times on blistering summer days at home.
 Ahhhhh.

-The eco-friendly lodge was designed to blend in with the environment and minimize energy usage.
-Kitchen appliances were powered by propane and the thatch-roofed bungalows were warmed by solar energy.
-Rooms were equipped with lazy ceiling fans to create gentle breezes.
+The rustic, eco-friendly lodge was designed to blend in with the environment and minimize energy usage.
+Kitchen appliances were powered by propane and the thatch-roofed bungalows were raised on stilts.
+Rooms were equipped with lazy solar-powered ceiling fans to create gentle breezes.

 There was running water -- not hot, but warm enough from sitting in the pipes.
 Indoor lighting was produced by candles.
 At dusk, staff lit oil lanterns to illuminate the pathways.
 The atmosphere was rustic and exotic.
 Did I really need anything more?